moleculerjs/site/source/docs/0.13/broker.md

 ```

 {% note info Moleculer runner %}
 You don't need to create manually ServiceBroker in your project.
-You can use the [Moleculer Runner](runner.html) to create and execute a broker and load services.
+Use the [Moleculer Runner](runner.html) to create and execute a broker and load services.
 [Read more about Moleculer Runner](runner.html).
 {% endnote %}

 ## Ping
 To ping remote nodes, use `broker.ping` method.
 You can ping a node, or all available nodes.
 It returns a `Promise` which contains the received ping informations (latency, time difference).
-You can define a timeout value.
+A timeout value can be defined.

 ### Ping a node with 1 second timeout
 ```js